LukeMurphey/splunk-admin-xml-modules/README.md

-# splunk-admin-xml-modules
+# Admin modules (for use in making custom modular input pages in Splunk)

-A collection of admin modules that are useful for building modular input pages in Splunk #splunk
+This is a collection of admin modules that are useful for building modular input pages in Splunk.